-If you are expanding your business from your home state into a new state, you might find that the new state where you are locating requires a certificate.
-The same might be true if you are applying for a loan or government contract.
+If you're expanding your business from your home state into a new state, you might find that the new state requires a certificate.
+The same might be true if you're applying for a business loan or government contract.

-Most states require you to register your business, usually with the Secretary of State.
-Getting a tax clearance doesn't eliminate the need to register the business you are purchasing.
+Most states require you to register your business, usually with the secretary of state.
+Getting a tax clearance doesn't eliminate the need to register the business you're purchasing.

-If you are buying a business, you will first need to know the types of taxes levied on the business you are buying.
+If you're buying a business, you'll first need to know the types of taxes levied on the business you're buying.
 Some states will search all tax databases to fulfill a tax clearance request, but others will ask you to state the types of taxes you want to include in the search.
 The types of tax liabilities you should check for include:

-Some states levy permit and license fees and you will want to be certain the seller is up to date on those taxes as well.
+Some states levy permit and license fees and you'll want to be certain the seller is up to date on those taxes as well.

-In most states, the Department of Revenue will issue a tax clearance certificate, but in others it might be the Department of Taxes, Department of Finance, Secretary of State, or another agency.
+In most states, the department of revenue will issue a tax clearance certificate; but in others, it might be the department of taxation, department of finance, secretary of state, or another agency.
 Many states provide forms for requesting a tax clearance online.
 Others require you to submit a written request.